Creating My Own Blog

 Markdown + Automation

-In my case, I’ve subscribed to Obsidian Sync for years, so everything automatically syncs across all my devices.
-Thanks to that, I have an environment where I can freely write and delete anytime, anywhere.
-Using the Obsidian Git plugin and GitHub Actions, Markdown files saved locally are automatically committed and deployed.
+In my case, I’ve been subscribing to Obsidian Sync for years, so everything syncs automatically across all devices.
+Thanks to this, I have an environment where I can freely write and delete anytime, anywhere.
+By combining the Obsidian Git plugin and GitHub Actions, Markdown files saved locally are automatically committed and deployed.

 In other words, just write and save.
 Nothing else to do.

 Write in Markdown, manage with Obsidian, and auto-deploy with GitHub Actions.
-Could anything be lazier?
+Could it get any lazier than this?

-However, this automation isn’t fully finished yet; I’m still tweaking and refining it bit by bit.
+However, this automation process isn’t finished yet; I’m still tweaking and refining it.

-Detailed settings and configurations will be covered later in a follow-up post, like a light appendix, so if you’re curious, please visit the blog often.
+Detailed setup and configuration will be covered in a future follow-up post, like a light appendix, so if you’re curious, please visit the blog often.

-Through this process, I was able to satisfy all the blog conditions I initially set:
+Through this process, I was able to satisfy all four initial blog conditions:

 - Minimize costs,